cicsdev/cics-java-liberty-employee-db/README.md

  [4 easy steps](https://developer.ibm.com/cics/2015/06/04/starting-a-cics-liberty-jvm-server-in-4-easy-steps/)
 1. Add the following Liberty features to the `featureManger` list in server.xml: `jsf-2.2`, `jndi-1.0`, `jdbc-4.1`
 1. Add a library definition to the Liberty server.xml that references the Db2 JCC libraries
-1. Add a data source definition to the Liberty server.xml a template server.xml is provided in [type-2-server.xml](etc/config/type-2-server.xml)
+1. Add a data source definition to the Liberty server.xml, a template server.xml is provided in [type-2-server.xml](etc/Liberty/type-2-server.xml)

 ### To configure CICS Liberty for JDBC type 4 connectivity to Db2